 Output of this process is the array travScan[ sPos ][ sComp ].
 The array index sPos specifies the scan position ranging from 0 to ( blkSize * blkSize ) − 1, inclusive.
 The array index sComp equal to 0 specifies the horizontal component and the array index sComp equal to 1 specifies the vertical component.
 Depending on the value of blkSize, the array travScan is derived as follows:

+– If blkSize is smaller than 64, the array travScan is derived as follows: